On the Viability of Open-Source Financial Rails: Economic Security of Permissionless Consensus: Possibility of a Permissionless and Economically Secure Consensus Protocol

+The definition of the Stubborn Nakamoto protocol is conceptually simple yet carefully designed.
+On one hand, the protocol ensures that nodes can detect and prevent conflicts with other nodes.
+On the other hand, nodes must not be overly cautious, as halting too easily would hinder progress and compromise the protocol's liveness.
+The protocol’s design, along with the definition of $\gamma$-potentially confirmed blocks, carefully balances these competing requirements.

 One interpretation of the protocol is that it incorporates the community response (discussed in Section \ref{sec:what_deters_attacks}) into the protocol itself.
-An attacker can create a conflicting ledger because the Stubborn Nakamoto protocol is permissionless.
-The protocol prevents the attack described in \cref{sec:bitcoin-rental} by using synchrony to identify the attack: any honest nodes can observe that attack blocks arrive abnormally late.
-If a node can identify received blocks as attack blocks that can be mined only by an attacker, it can simply ignore them.
+Because the Stubborn Nakamoto protocol is permissionless, it cannot prevent an attacker with sufficient resources from creating a conflicting ledger (as described in \cref{sec:bitcoin-rental}).
+Despite this, the protocol prevents consistency violations by allowing nodes to identify attacks.
+If a node can identify received blocks as attack blocks that could only have been mined by an attacker, it can simply ignore them.
 However, to maintain agreement, we must ensure that if node $i$ ignores a block, it can be confident that any honest node $j$ will also ignore that block.

-More generally, the protocol ensures that all honest nodes are in agreement even when an attacker creates arbitrary conflicting blocks.
-The Stubborn Nakamoto protocol achieves this through the agreed-upon finality rule and conflict-discovery window.
+To ensure agreement among all honest nodes, the Stubborn Nakamoto protocol differs from the standard Nakamoto in two key ways.
+First, it specifies an explicit condition for finality, ensuring that an honest node can reliably predict the behavior of other honest nodes.
+Second, before finalizing a block, nodes wait for a conflict-discovery period, allowing them to learn if another node receives a conflicting ledger.
+While an attacker with unlimited resources may still create a conflicting ledger, honest nodes will be able to detect the existence of multiple potential ledgers, identify the risk of disagreement, and halt if necessary.
+More generally, the protocol guarantees that an honest node finalizes a block only if that node is assured that no other honest node could have finalized a conflicting block.

-Given the impossibility of consensus without an honest majority \citep{pass2017rethinking,lewis2023permissionless}, a consistent protocol must lose liveness under some attacks.
+The Stubborn Nakamoto protocol prioritizes consistency and instructs nodes to finalize a block only if consistency is assured.
+Given the known impossibility of consensus without an honest majority \citep{pass2017rethinking,lewis2023permissionless, sridhar2024consensus}, any protocol must, under some attacks, sacrifice either consistency or liveness.
+The protocol may lose liveness under some attacks that cause nodes to detect a conflict and halt.
 We discuss how the protocol can regain liveness after an attack in \cref{sec:SN_recovery}.

+\begin{remark} The Stubborn Nakamoto protocol can be made more resilient by instructing nodes to become ``stubborn'' on any block for which they completed step \ref{step:stub}, meaning a node ignores any block that conflicts with a block that completed step \ref{step:stub} without halting.
+This modification allows online nodes to completely ignore the attack described in the \cref{sec:bitcoin-rental}, and it does not affect the protocol's security and liveness guarantees for online nodes (which are formally stated and proved in the following section).
+However, such a modification will require careful treatment of late joiners, which we discuss in \cref{sec:late_joiners} and \cref{sec:SN_recovery}. \end{remark}